-Additional criteria can be found in the 2017 CMP Guidelines, Chapter 4: On-Road Heavy-Duty Vehicles, and in the grant application (linked below).
+Additional criteria can be found in the 2017 Carl Moyer Program Guidelines, Chapter 4: On-Road Heavy-Duty Vehicles, and in the grant application (linked below).

 Only public school districts that own their own buses or Joint Power Authorities (JPA) between public schools are eligible to apply.

 Existing buses must be greater than 14,000 GVWR.